Basin Metamorphosis in Coupled Phase Oscillators

+where $\Delta_q' := \frac{2q-1}{N-2}\pi$.
+The only unstable direction is associated with the jump at the $k$th oscillator.
+As $\alpha$ increases, this family of solutions deforms and undergoes a first bifurcation around $\alpha \in [0.24\pi, 0.31\pi]$, after which the states acquire additional unstable directions (see \hyperlink{SM:edge-tracking}{End Matter} for details).
+For larger $\alpha$, we conjecture that a chaotic saddle emerges, giving rise to fractal basin boundaries.

+\textit{3.~Transient time.---} As the basin boundaries become increasingly fractal, the transient time required to reach a $q$-twisted state increases dramatically.
+We characterize this transient by the stabilization time $t_s$, defined as the first time at which the winding number $q(t):=\frac{1}{2\pi}\sum_{j=1}^{N}\psi_j(t)$ becomes constant \cite{groisman2025size}.
+A typical time series of $q(t)$ is shown in Fig.~\ref{fig:series}(a) in blue, in comparison to the variable $\psi_1(t)$ and the Kuramoto order parameter $r_{\psi}(t) = \frac{1}{N}|\sum_{j=1}^N e^{i\psi_j(t)}|$.

-The transient dynamics often exhibit localized soliton-like wave on a twisted-state background as shown in Fig.~\ref{fig:series}(b), which may become an exact soliton in the continuum limit with $\alpha\to\frac{\pi}{2}$ \cite{rosenau2005phase}.
-This suggests the existence of unstable set responsible for soliton-like waves.
-Trajectories can spend long times shadowing this set before escaping to an attractor.
-A lower-dimensional analog is given by the transition from the period-$3$ window to chaos in the quadratic map \cite{grebogi1987chaos}.
-In Fig.~\ref{fig:basin-ts}(a), we illustrate the stabilization time $t_s$ on the $(\epsilon_1, \epsilon_2)$-slice at $\alpha=0.4\pi$ (corresponding to Fig.~\ref{fig:basins-delpi}(d)).
-In Fig.~\ref{fig:basin-ts}(b), one finds that longer transient times $t_s$ occur near the basin boundary, whereas interior regions exhibit comparatively shorter $t_s$.
+It has been shown that $t_s \propto \log(N)$ at $\alpha=0$ \cite{groisman2025size}, within which only short-range correlations are developed and a central limit theorem applies; consequently, the basin size distribution of the $q$-twisted states follows a Gaussian at $\alpha=0$.
+We numerically found that even for $\alpha>0$, only short-range correlations can be developed, supporting the observation of the persistence of the Gaussian distributions in $q$ \cite{kim2026multistability}.
+For large $\alpha$, the transient dynamics often exhibit localized soliton-like waves on a twisted-state background, as shown in Fig.~\ref{fig:series}(b), which becomes an exact soliton in the continuum limit with $\alpha\to\frac{\pi}{2}$ \cite{rosenau2005phase}.
+This suggests the existence of an unstable set responsible for soliton-like waves.
+Trajectories can spend a long time shadowing this set before escaping to an attractor.

+Figure \ref{fig:ts-ttran}(a) shows that the scaling of the average $t_s$ with system size $N$ grows as $\alpha$ increases, ranging from logarithmic to a power-law.
+Up to $\alpha=0.4\pi$ the scaling remains sub-linear.
+Given the tendency of the quasi-riddled nature of the basins, we conjecture that the scaling will become super-linear, or even exponential -- a phenomenon known as supertransient \cite{crutchfield1988attractors} as $\alpha \to \frac{\pi}{2}$.
+Fig.~\ref{fig:ts-ttran} (b) illustrates the stabilization time $t_s$ on the $(\epsilon_1, \epsilon_2)$-slice at $\alpha=0.4\pi$ (corresponding to the intermediate $\alpha$ represented in Fig.~\ref{fig:basins-delpi}(d)).
+In Fig.~\ref{fig:ts-ttran}(c), one finds that longer transient times $t_s$ occur near the basin boundary, whereas interior regions exhibit comparatively shorter $t_s$.